-We introduce our benchmark, \benchmark, which is collected to evaluate the performance of LLMs under indirect prompt injection attacks.
-The detailed statistics of \benchmark can be found in Table~\ref{tab:dipia-stat}.
-The \benchmark dataset is built from three factors: (1) the application task, (2) the attack type, and (3) the position of the attack within the external content.
+We introduce \benchmark, a dataset designed to evaluate the robustness of LLMs against indirect prompt injection attacks. \benchmark is constructed based on three factors: (1) application task, (2) attack type, and (3) position of the attack within external content.